 3. Swap Diet Drinks for Sparkling Water

 Diet drinks may have low calories but again perpetuate the desire for sweet tasting things later.
 Some studies have shown we subconsciously make up for those empty calories that our body has expected from a sweet tasting drink naturally.
 Have fizzy water with a generous squeeze of fresh lime juice instead.
 The fresh lime also gives you the added benefit of a vitamin C boost.

 Remember, not all nuts are made equal.
 Some are roasted and salted making them a less healthy option – and peanuts can contain goitergens, a substance known to inhibit thyroid function.

 Swap from nuts as a snack to mixed seeds – think sunflower, sesame and pumpkin are particularly.
-They are easier to digest for many, while being denser in minerals including magnesium which 75 per cent of women are estimated
+They are easier to digest for many, while being denser in minerals including magnesium which 75 per cent of women are estimated to be low in.

 5. Swap Coffee for Green Tea

 Caffeine may give you a short term jolt but green tea contains the antioxidant catechin, which actually helps with longer term weight loss.
 If you’ve already made the green tea leap of faith take it a step further and try Oolong tea, the taste is creamy and more similar to black tea but contains even more health and weight loss boosting properties than green tea.
 Try my Matcha Green Tea Latte.

 6. Swap low fat Yogurt for Plain Yogurt